google.com, pub-2281406077596980, DIRECT, f08c47fec0942fa0

-While League of Legends was initially exempt from the strike, it has now been added after SAG-AFTRA accused Formosa Interactive, a company providing voiceover services for the game, of engaging in illegal labor practices.
+While League of Legends was initially exempt from the strike, it has since been added after SAG-AFTRA accused Formosa Interactive, a company providing voiceover services for the game, of engaging in illegal labor practices.

 What’s the Issue with League of Legends?

-According to SAG-AFTRA, Formosa Interactive allegedly tried to “cancel” one of its struck video games after the union’s strike began on July 26.
 When Formosa was informed that canceling the project was not an option, the company secretly transferred the game to a shell company and started hiring “non-union” talent to complete the work.

 The Broader Video Game Actors Strike